Mental Health Inequality

 I believe I can help bring in a unique perspective and narrative to the needs of people with mental health diagnoses in particular women.
 I can offer both how I was affected by my dealings with the EPS and how they can be prevented in the future.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Mental Health Inequality on Facebook Share Mental Health Inequality on Twitter Share Mental Health Inequality on Linkedin Email Mental Health Inequality link

 Consultation has concluded

-Marcy about 3 years ago
+Marcy almost 4 years ago

 @Vicki_e - I am truly sorry this happened to you.
 It breaks my heart and soul when I hear anyone's voice was not heard.
 I am also part of a marginal group (disabilities).
 I hear you.
 I applaud you for coming forward and posting this message.
 I joined this group because I still have hope.
 Vicki_e together we are stronger.
 I would encourage you to come to the online meetings.
 You do not have to show your face.
 You can just listen or comment in the chat.
 Your story needs to be told.